Celestius29/Enhancing-Efficiency-in-Federated-Reinforcement-Learning-through-Work-Stealing/README.md

 Usage

-    Modify configurations in config.yml to specify worker setups and experiment parameters.
+    Modify configurations in worker.py to specify worker setups and experiment parameters.
+    Change environments in the environment.py file.
     Run experiments using the provided scripts:

     python run_experiments.py